shoffan28/hybrid-indobert-ssl-hatespeech/README.md

 python scripts/04_run_llm_eval.py --config configs/default.yaml --model gpt-4o-mini
 ```

+## Reproducibility Notes

+* Experiments were conducted using fixed random seeds where applicable.
+* Configuration files are provided in `configs/`.
+* GPU acceleration is recommended for transformer-based experiments.

 ## Code Availability Statement

-Use this GitHub URL in the manuscript after upload:
+Use the following GitHub URL in the manuscript after publication:

 ```latex
 \url{https://github.com/shoffan28/hybrid-indobert-ssl-hatespeech}
 ```

+## License

+This project is distributed under the terms of the LICENSE file included in this repository.